rrs-stf/rev-delay/README.md

 Inspired from https://ccrma.stanford.edu/~hskim08/sttr/.
 Check it out for more details regarding the theoretical aspect of the project.

 This is an implementation of a Reverse Delay/Echo plugin, using Short-Time Time Reversal (STTR) with a constant 50% overlap-add method (OLA), for a stereo input.
+This is a mini-project developed during the fall semester of 2018 at SMC, for the Sound Processing Course.

 ## Parameters
 Each audio channel is modified using the following parameters: Level, Grain Size, Overtone, Mix and Feedback